learn-thrive-group

 Audition/interview dates

 • Feb.
-17, 2024: Virtual interview and recorded audition submission.
-Faculty highly recommend attending your audition / interview in person.
+15, 2025: Virtual interview and recorded audition submission.
+Faculty highly recommend attending your audition or interview in person.

 Choosing your audition/interview track: